 Or just eat it raw!

-Passion fruit is delicious when cooked together with oranges and mangoes.
+Passion fruit is delicious when cooked together with orange and mango.

 Passion fruit cosmetic tip